-- Each Master Thesis does have a theory chapter.
-Yes, each Master Thesis!
+- Each Master Seminar paper does have a theory chapter.
+Yes, each Master Seminar paper!
 It might be short or long.
-Do not write a Master Thesis at our department without a theory chapter. - The theory you use does already exist.
-A Master thesis is not the place to "invent" a new theory.
+Do not write a Master Seminar paper at our chair without a theory chapter. - The theory you use does already exist.
+A Master seminar paper is not the place to "invent" a new theory.
 This can be done in your PhD. - The main function of the theory chapter is to theoretically derive your hypothesis (or sometimes several hypotheses).
 Your hypothesis/hypotheses give an answer to the research question from a theoretical perspective. - Derive your hypothesis/hypotheses in a straightforward and stringent manner based on your theory!
 In general, you should not use empirical findings to derive your hypothesis/hypotheses, but rather solely base them on theory. - In most cases, you only need one theory.
 Name the theory and refer to the seminal paper that first developed and presented the theory.
 State why you use this theory.
 Theories can be "old"; that's not a problem!
 If you use more than one theory, you need to have good reasons that should be discussed with you supervisor. - Only describe those parts of the theory that are needed in order to derive your hypothesis/hypotheses.